SAP/open-ux-tools/.changeset/strange-crabs-peel.md

 `@sap-ux/deploy-tooling`:

 A new feature is introduced to run validators on deploy configuration in `ui5-deploy.yaml` and returns found issues.
 This new feature is only activated when running deploy in the existing `test` mode.
-No additional parameter required to include this invaliation.
+No additional parameter required to include this validation process.

 `@sap-ux/deploy-input-validator`: